 Theoretical Frameworks

+This article draws on a number of related frameworks to theorize the emergence of cosmopolitan vision among transfronterizo university students.
+Attending to the distinctive characteristics of cross-border mobility in students’ everyday lives in South Texas/Northern Tamaulipas demands a complex, nuanced understanding of borders and mobility.
+At the same time, to view students’ stories and experiences in terms of critical cosmopolitanism requires careful engagement with the history of cosmopolitan thinking.
+Thus, border theory and the new mobilities paradigm are crucial for describing and understanding the nature of students’ cross-border mobility, empirically speaking, while critical cosmopolitanism attempts to capture, in an interpretive sense, the changes in identity and subjectivity that resulted from this mobility.

-Bordering Processes and Borderwork: From Borders to Bridges
+Bordering Processes and New Mobilities

 Contemporary border theorists warn against imputing “fixed or unchanging meanings to borders and boundaries” (Rumford, 2014, p.
-15) and argue instead for an understanding of “bordering” as a collection of “untidy” and “messy” activities, carried out by a wide range of actors throughout society.
+15) and argue instead for an understanding of “bordering” as a collection of “untidy” and “messy” activities that a wide range of actors carries out throughout society.
 According to this understanding, borders are not just “lines on a map” but, in fact, are “dispersed a little everywhere, wherever the movement of information, people, and things is happening and is controlled” (Balibar, 2004, p.
 1).
-In a very basic sense, this can be seen in the increasing importance of the “internal border” between the U.S. and Mexico: the system of checkpoints on the U.S. side, located many miles inland from the external border or other ports of entry, which has contributed to the creation of what Dorsey and Díaz-Barriga (2015) call a “Constitution-free zone” in South Texas.
+This is illustrated by the increasing importance of the “internal border” between the U.S. and Mexico: i.e., the system of checkpoints on the U.S. side, located many miles inland from the external border or other ports of entry, which has contributed to the creation of what Dorsey and Díaz-Barriga (2015) call a “Constitution-free zone” in South Texas.

 The turn from “borders” to “bordering processes” or “bordering activities” also calls attention to the fact that many people “either work to reinforce state-defining borders or … to subvert them” (Rumford, 2008, pp. 4-5).
 Rumford (2008, 2014) uses borderwork to describe activities, carried out in the course of people’s everyday lives, that have an impact on how the border operates or that transform the meaning of the border.
-Other scholars, as noted above, have taken issue with the tendency to see borders principally in terms of what they separate.
-The anthropology of the borderlands, it is argued, should also concern itself with “the range of transborder connections and the depth of their influence, meaning, and reach” (Alvarez, 2012, p.
+Other scholars have taken issue with the tendency to see borders principally in terms of what they separate, arguing that research on borders should also concern itself with “the range of transborder connections and the depth of their influence, meaning, and reach” (Alvarez, 2012, p.
 37; my italics).
-This article seeks to bring the “bridge” turn in border theory into educational conversations in exploring how the Texas (U.S.)-Tamaulipas (Mex.) border built bridges to new processes of identity formation for university students.
+This article seeks to “bridge” this turn in border theory with educational conversations about exploring how the Texas (U.S.)-Tamaulipas (Mex.) border built bridges to new processes of identity formation for university students.
 Borderwork, in this context, is theorized not just as the work that ordinary people do in reinforcing or subverting the border (Rumford, 2008), but also as the work that borders do for people.

-The New Mobilities Paradigm

-The analysis in this article also engages with a broader theoretical intervention in the social sciences known as the “new mobilities paradigm” (Sheller & Urry, 2006).
-Mobilities research has sought to unsettle understandings of stability and place as “normal,” as opposed to the supposedly aberrant phenomena of change, movement, and placelessness (Sheller & Urry, 2006, p.
+This article engages a theoretical intervention in the social sciences known as the “new mobilities paradigm” (Sheller & Urry, 2006) or mobilities research, an approach that seeks to unsettle understandings of stability and place as “normal,” as opposed to the supposedly aberrant phenomena of change, movement, and placelessness (Sheller & Urry, 2006, p.
 208).
 Work in this emerging area is attuned to the ways that different kinds of mobility and changes in mobility affect social relations and social action, as well as what mobility means to people (Cresswell, 2010, p.
 19).